HOSTED-POWER/docs-turbostack-app/readme.md

 ### 3. Configure your TurboStack

 #### 3.1 YAML configuration
+It's also possible to configure TurboStack node by editing the YAML file in the app.
+More info on the [YAML-page](turbostack_configuration/.YAMLmd).

 #### 3.2 TS CLI
 [More info](turbostack_configuration/ts_cli.md) on our TurboStack Command Line Interface